The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Discussion and conclusions

-\item We also confirm that galaxy bias increases with redshifts, as expected in most bias models and verified in previous studies.
+We confirm that galaxy bias increases with redshifts as predicted by most bias models and verified in other datasets.
 In our case we find evidence for a rapid evolution beyond $z=0.9$.
-This result is highly significant and robust since as it depends neither on the scale nor on the luminosity of the objects.
-The actual significance of this result depends on the reliability of our error analysis which is based on mock galaxy catalog designed to match the correlation properties of VIPERS galaxies.
-In this analysis we have explored possible source of systematic errors by modelling all known source of systematic errors, including the magnitude dependence of the spectroscopic sampling rate that was not originally included in the mock catalogs.
-We find no evidence for systematic errors that might mimic the bias evolution, especially when the bias is quantified by the second order moment $\hat{b}$.
+This result is highly significant and robust since it depends neither on the scale nor on the luminosity of the objects.
+The statistical significance of this result depends on the reliability of our error analysis, which is based on a mock galaxy catalogue designed to match the correlation properties of VIPERS galaxies. { { We verified that mock catalogues are} very realistic in the sense that {their} biasing function matches that of real objects remarkably well.} In this analysis, we modelled all known sources of systematic errors, including the magnitude dependence of the spectroscopic sampling rate that was not originally included in the mock catalogues.
+We find no evidence for systematic errors that might { mimic a spurious evolution in the bias moments $\hat{b}$ and $\tilde{b}$}.

-\item The value of $\hat{b}$ increases with the scale from 4 to 8 \hmpc.
-We interpret this signature in the framework of the halo model as the transition between the 1-halo and 2-halo contribution to galaxy bias.
-The same trend is also seen in our HOD-mock catalogs and has been detected in previous analyses at lower redshifts of both galaxy clustering (e.g. \cite{zehavi05}) and weak lensing (e.g. \cite{hoekstra02}, \cite{simon07}).
-This is the first time that this effect is detected at these redshifts and using counts in cells statistics.
+The value of $\hat{b}$ increases with the scale from 4 to 8 \hmpc.We interpret this in the framework of the halo model as the transition between the one-halo and two-halo contribution to galaxy bias.
+The same trend is seen in our mock catalogues, in which objects were extracted assuming the HOD model and in previous analyses performed at lower redshifts using both galaxy clustering (e.g. \cite{zehavi05}) and weak lensing (e.g. \cite{hoekstra02}, \cite{simon07}).
+This is the first time that this effect is detected at high redshifts with counts in cells statistics.